entropyxyz/synedrion/PAPER.md

 In Presigning (Fig. 8), Round 2, step 2 `r_{i,j}` and `\hat{r}_{i,j}` should be drawn from `\mathbb{Z}_{N_i}`, and not `N_j`, judging by how they are used later.

+# Echo-broadcasting

+In order to be able to generate verifiable evidence for each failure, some values have to be echo-broadcasted instead of normal broadcast/direct messaging given in the paper.
+Here is the list of such variables

+KeyInit (Fig. 6):
+- `rho_i` in Round 2

 # Protocol

 Q: In Fig. 6 the initial commitment in the Schnorr proof (`A_i`) is sent twice (in R2 and then R3, as a part of `psi_i`), and then the equality of those two values is checked in Output, right before checking the proof itself.
 But the commitment value is used right after that in the `vrfy` step, so if it doesn't match the rest of the proof, the verification will fail.
 So is there any security reason for sending the commitment twice?
 (I understand that it does constitute a minor performance optimization)